-This article includes about $20,000 of mistakes that I've made in the last 6 years of running my photography-centered business.
+This article includes over $20,000 of mistakes that I've made in the last 6 years of running my photography business.
 This article is also the result of hundreds of hours of trying to figure out the business, legal, and financial side of photography on my own.
 So hopefully this will help!

 First and foremost, while I am an attorney, I'm not your attorney.
 Laws regarding small business differ in each state and country, so you'll need to seek the advice of a licensed attorney in your own jurisdiction before making business decisions.
 This is strictly legal education.

 You'll need to walk through 7 steps to get legally set up as a photographer: